Bert2Go/HPDevOne/README.md

 ## Using Other Linux Distributions

-- It is possible to use any linux distribution in place of Pop OS.
+It is possible to use any linux distribution in place of Pop OS.
 The only downside being that you can't update the firmware or bios without some additional work.

-- The official documentation for System 76 firmware upgrade suggests to use a live-usb of Pop OS to create an environment for updating the firmware.
+The official documentation for [System 76 firmware upgrade](https://support.system76.com/articles/system-firmware/) suggests to use a live-usb of Pop OS to create an environment for updating the firmware.

+### Arch Linux
 - For Arch Linux, you can install the `firmware-manager` and `system76-firmware` from the [AUR](https://aur.archlinux.org/).
 	- Once installed, execute `fwupdmgr refresh --force` to identify your device and relevant updates with the service.
 	- From here, you can use the GTK-based GUI in Firmware Manager to update.
 If you have an issue with checksum authentication, run the commend `fwupdmgr get-updates` followed by `fwupdmgr install --force` to force the upgrade.